 Montipora is known as an easy coral to grow and maintain in reef aquariums.
-Montipora is a genus of coral in the rank of species called phylum Cnidaria.
-The species of montipora are montipora capricornis and montipora dilatata.
+The coral is a genus in the rank of species called phylum Cnidaria.
+The species are capricornis and dilatata.
 Considered a good beginners coral, they grow into the shapes of ridges and plates and commonly appear as bowls or flowers to the eye.

 This type of coral grows outward and can harmlessly spread over surrounding rocks, debris and shells.
 Montipora ranges widely in color including pink, brown and green.
-Some montipora has bright colors and differing color ranges over its ridges offering a contrast with the base of the coral.
+Some has bright colors and differing color ranges over its ridges offering a contrast with the base of the coral.
 When properly taken care of, even small, two to three inch ridges of montipora can grow into basketball size corals.
-Montipora can be found in many famous natural coral reefs including many of the reefs off the islands of Hawaii, including Kaneohe Bay, Oahu and the Northern Hawaiian Islands.
+The coral can be found in many natural reefs including many of the reefs off the islands of Hawaii, including Kaneohe Bay, Oahu and the Northern Hawaiian Islands.

 As most corals, montipora is composed of colonies of individual polyps that share a common center called a nerve net.
 The colonies are typically about two mm across and share tissue.
 When left alone, the polyps will expand and protrude in water movement, but when disrupted they will retreat into the coral.
 In the evenings, they are known to branch out and collect zooplankton from the water.
 A proper environment for photosynthesis is critical for montipora the coral has a symbiotic algae called zooxanthella that inhabits the coral cells and produces energy.
 The process of photosynthesis is the main element that produces the important energy to make the zooxanthella.